flojoy-ai/docs/docs/instruments-wiki/introduction.md

  <details>
  <summary>Category Description</summary>
  A function generator is usually a piece of electronic test equipment or software used to generate different types of electrical waveforms over a wide range of frequencies.
 Some of the most common waveforms produced by the function generator are the sine wave, square wave, triangular wave and sawtooth shapes.
-These waveforms can be either repetitive or single-shot (which requires an internal or external trigger source).[1]
+These waveforms can be either repetitive or single-shot (which requires an internal or external trigger source).
 Another feature included on many function generators is the ability to add a DC offset.
 Integrated circuits used to generate waveforms may also be described as function generator ICs.
  </details>

  <div className="flex flex-wrap" style={{ marginLeft: "-40px" }}>